Fireside JellyCourse: Recipes, Sweet Treats, new recipe, christmas gift, jellyDifficulty: Medium

-I spotted this brilliant recipe by Diana Henry in The Telegraph a couple of years ago.
+I spotted this brilliant recipe by Diana Henry in The Telegraph a few years ago.
 As it would be PERFECT over Christmas on hot toasted muffins or crumpets, I thought you should all know about it as it would make a very decent Xmas gift for someone you love.

 2.5kg (5lb oz) cooking apples